rmiesen/pdx-devopsdays-2017/README.md

 ## FAQ
 ### Why aren't there any notes for a given presentation / Why are there gaps in the presentation numberings?
 This could be for a number of reasons.
 These reason include, but are not limited to:
- 1. I didn't feel the presentation had any information worth cpaturing.
+ 1. I didn't feel the presentation had any information worth capturing.
 This is particularly the case of the "Career Story" type of presentations.
- 2. I couldn't follow along the presentation well enough to make intelligable notes out of them.
+ 2. I couldn't follow along the presentation well enough to make intelligible notes out of them.
  3. I skipped out on that presentation due to the mental drain attending a multi-day conference can have on a person.
 This was especially the case for Day 3, where there were no notes for the last three presentations due to how tired I was and how hot it was (it was over 100&#8457; that day).

-### Why are there comments about Techology Y when only Technology X are Covered in the Presentation?
+### Why are there comments about Technology Y when only Technology X are Covered in the Presentation?
 Because, TIMTOWTDI (There Is More Than One Way To Do It). :smiley: That, and these are the alternative technologies I personally use and I feel it useful to mention those technologies as relevant.